-Oral health care of the adolescent should be provided by a dentist who has appropriate training in managing the patient's specific needs.
-The primary care dentist should consider referral to a specialist for treatment of

-- particular problems outside his or her expertise.
-This may include both dental and nondental problems. - 2.
+- 1. An adolescent's oral health care should be provided by a dentist who has appropriate training in managing the patient's specific needs.
+Referral should be made when the treatment needs are beyond the treating dentist's scope of practice.
+This may include both dental and nondental problems.72 - 2.
 Attention should be given to the particular psychosocial aspects of adolescent dental care.
-Other issues such as consent, confidentiality, and compliance should be addressed in the care of these patients. ^{79,80} - 3.
-A complete oral health care program for the adolescent requires an educational component that addresses the particular concerns and needs of the adolescent patient and focuses on: - a. specific behaviorally and physiologically induced oral manifestations in this age group; - b. shared responsibility for care and health by the adolescent and provider; - c. consequences of adolescent behavior on oral health.
+Other issues such as consent, confidentiality, and compliance should be addressed in the care of these patients.
+79,80

+- 3. A complete oral health care program for the adolescent requires an educational component that addresses the particular concerns and needs of the adolescent patient and focuses on: - specific behaviorally-and physiologically-induced oral manifestations in this age group;20 - shared responsibility for care and health by the adolescent and provider;20 - consequences of adolescent behavior on oral health.
+81,82